 The placement must have completed an agency Affiliation Agreement with the university.
-This affiliation agreement is completed by the appropriate administrator and is valid for a period of five years.
+This affiliation agreement is completed by the appropriate administrator and is valid for a period of three years.
 The placement must comply with the terms of the Agency Affiliation.

 FIELD SITE AGENCY RESPONSIBILITIES

-- Selection: Selection of student for the opportunity at the field site.
+Selection: Selection of student for the opportunity at the field site.

-- Orientation: Orienting student to the field site, including an explanation of any potential health or safety risks inherent in student’s activities.
+Orientation: Orienting student to the field site, including an explanation of any potential health or safety risks inherent in student’s activities.

-- Implementation: Preparation of student’s assignments and work schedules.
+Implementation: Preparation of student’s assignments and work schedules.

-- Supervision: Supervision of student and their performance in activities.
+Supervision: Supervision of student and their performance in activities.

-- Legal Compliance: Complying with all federal and state laws, including any applicable tax and labor laws related to student’s field experience (e.g. withholding of appropriate taxes if student’s field experience leads to a displacement of any field site employees or impairs existing contracts for services).
+Legal Compliance: Complying with all federal and state laws, including any applicable tax and labor laws related to student’s field experience (e.g. withholding of appropriate taxes if student’s field experience leads to a displacement of any field site employees or impairs existing contracts for services).

-- Liability Insurance: Providing adequate liability insurance coverage attendant to the risks involved in field site activities.
+Liability Insurance: Providing adequate liability insurance coverage attendant to the risks involved in field site activities.

 FIELD SUPERVISOR RESPONSIBILITIES